CliMA/ClimateMachine.jl/docs/src/GettingStarted/RunningClimateMachine.md

                         advective, and diffusive Courant numbers
                         (default: "never")
   --adapt-timestep <interval>
-                        interval at which to adjust timestep to correspond to desired courant number
+                        interval at which to update the timestep (default: "never") --checkpoint <interval>
-                        (default: "never")
-  --checkpoint <interval>
                         interval at which to create a checkpoint